ios-mcn/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/API Guide.md

   URL: `http://<config-service-name-or-ip>:<port>/network-slice/<slice-name>`
   Ex: `http://config5g:8080/network-slice/slice1`

 Slice needs to have single UPF.
 Multiple UPFs can not be added in single Slice.
 One or more access nodes can be added in slice.
-For now SD-Core does not do any validation of access nodes connecting to MME/AMF, but TAC & PLMN validation is done in Core Network.
+For now IOSMCN-Core does not do any validation of access nodes connecting to MME/AMF, but TAC & PLMN validation is done in Core Network.

 ### API 4